Crime Statistics & Analysis

 Property crime increases are most notable in the areas of:

 Many of these incidents involve crime patterns covering multiple jurisdictions and are tied to narcotics.

 Financial Fraud & Identity Theft Task Force

 The success of ATTACK led to the beginning of a similar concept geared towards fraud and identity theft.
 In 2010, the Greater Puget Sound Financial Fraud and Identity Theft Task Force approved funding for Redmond Police Department to designate a part-time crime analyst to coordinate regional activities related to fraud and ID theft.
-Still in its early stages, the Task Force Analyst provides analytical and investigative support to local and federal agencies and facilitates information sharing to reduce this growing problem.
+The Task Force Analyst provides analytical and investigative support to local and federal agencies and facilitates information sharing to reduce this growing problem.